Fandom: Thoughtcrimes/Boa vs. Python

 "Given what you've been through and the recentness of events, I think it's an understandable reaction for you.
 I'll be concerned if you're still doing it a few months from now."

-have a time line on my 'recovery'."
+"So I do have a time line on my 'recovery'."
 It amused Brendan just a bit, because he'd always known but had never managed to make anybody admit it.
 Munslow chuckled quietly.

 "Only parameters set by previous experience.
 I tend to think those clocks won't apply in your case."